opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 1. Copy the **OOT** dataset in the `data` folder of the repository and rename it to `gold_data_en.csv`.

+### Dependencies

-1. (_optional but strongly recommended_) Make sure you have _conda_ installed
-   (you can get it with the
+1. *(optional but strongly recommended)* Make sure you have _conda_ installed (you can get it with the [Anaconda distribution](https://www.anaconda.com/products/individual#Downloads)) and then follow these steps:
-   [Anaconda distribution](https://www.anaconda.com/products/individual#Downloads))
-   and then follow these steps:

-   - In your terminal, use the following command to create a new Conda environment:
+   - In your terminal, create a new Conda environment:

      ```bash
      conda create -n model-online-misogyny python=3.8